Master of Science Mental Health Counseling 60 Credits | School of Social and Behavioral Sciences | Bronx & Dobbs Ferry

 Total Credits to Earn Your Degree

-Classes in counseling and ethics, research, crisis and trauma, family assessment, methodology & diagnosis and treatment
+Classes in counseling and ethics, trauma and crisis, family assessment, research methods & diagnosis and treatment

 IHELP at Mercy College